Trekking in Sapa, Vietnam: What You Need to Know

 But it’s well worth the side trip from Hanoi for those who do – in fact, one of the most important things you should know before going to Vietnam is that the real beauty of the country is in its nature.
 Beginning from the drive up the mountains from Lao Cai, Sapa has some of the most beautiful scenery in Vietnam; with rolling hills and jagged mountains, rice terraces on an epic scale and small authentic villages.
 If you’re into trekking Sapa is your perfect destination, with countless routes taking one, two or three days.

-After my exceptional trekking in Sapa experience, I thought I’d share the different options for people searching for the best Sapa trekking tours and give you a guide to hiking in Sapa, including what to expect, things to do in Sapa town and what to pack.
+After my exceptional trekking in Sapa experience that I had whilst backpacking Vietnam, I thought I’d share the different options for people searching for the best Sapa trekking tours and give you a guide to hiking in Sapa, including what to expect, things to do in Sapa town and what to pack.
 Think of this post as your one stop Sapa shop!

 Getting to Sapa